Check out the aritcles below to plan your travels through Thailand.

 Once you’ve had your fill of the night bazaar get a foot massage to treat yourself for a hike well done.
 You will have no problem finding a massage parlor as they are everywhere and with most being about 200 BAHT ($3 USD) its a luxury that almost any traveler can afford.

 The day has arrived, today you get to feed and bathe some elephants!
 Get excited!
 There are many tour companies that provide a tourist a chance to hang out with some elephants.
 Make sure you book a tour with an elephant sanctuary that cares for the animals and does not abuse them.
-We only want to support the sanctuaries that protect the elephants, here are a few to check out:
+We only want to support the sanctuaries that protect the elephants.

 Party the Night Away

 It’s your last night in town and Chiang Mai does not have a shortage of bars.
 Zoe in Yellow offers the most vibrant night life scene in the city and a bar where you can dance the night away.

 Check out Chan Klang street where every bar has a pool table!
 Joe and I always look for a pool table when we travel to new places and Chiang Mai was in no shortage of tables!
 How awesome is that!

 For live Music check out the Roots Rock Reggae Bar who has live entertainment every night.
 And if you’re missing the big game, head to UN Irish Pub where you can watch football and drink an array of different beers.